Sit down. Grab a drink, and let’s have a chat.

-When something feels completely overwhelming give it 20 minutes — if it has not gotten any better, then maybe it is time to take yourself out of the situation.
+When something feels completely overwhelming, give it 20 minutes.
+Then, if it’s not gotten any better, maybe it’s time to take yourself out of the situation.

 14. Have a list of things you love to do.

 Reward yourself constantly during this time.
 Write down things that soothe you.
 Those comfy tracksuit pants.
 Peanut butter straight out of the jar.
 Music.
 True Crime.
 Romance novels.
 Video games.
 Working out.
 Anything.
-I suggest you write it down because when you are stressed, especially by family, your mind tends to just go blank.
-Have that list with you.
+I suggest you write it down, because when you’re stressed, especially by family, your mind tends to just go blank.
+So have that list with you.
 Use it.

 15. Run your hands under cold water.